 First, let's clear up some misconceptions - if you buy, you are still eligible for a maintenance contract.
 This and the method of acquiring the new asset are separate options.
 Secondly, although leasing is the recommended option for most, there are some transactions that make more sense as a simple purchase.
 Finally, we're here to help you evaluate your options and make the best decision for you and your business.

 Buying equipment is easy.
-Once you decide what you need, you go out and buy it.
-That makes it much easier than leasing which requires paperwork, credit checks, lease terms and more time to complete the process as a result of this.
-Although there is a cost to using cash, in the right business, it will be lower than the financing costs associated Whit a lease.
+Once you decide what you need, you can just go out and buy it.
+That makes it much easier than leasing which requires paperwork, credit inquiries, lease terms and conditions to review and typically results in more time to complete this process.
+Although there is a cost to using cash, in the right business, it will be lower than the financing costs associated with a lease.

-You control the asset.
+With a purchase, you control the asset.
 You want to move it to another location - go ahead, you don't need to notify anybody.
 After years of good service, if you'd like to retire it to your reception area as a conversation piece or escort it down the stairs after a bad day, you can do as you wish.
-NB - any of these activities may void your service coverage.
+PS - due to legal and health concerns, the latter resolution is not recommended.